netdata/netdata/health/notifications/alerta/README.md

 ## Prerequisites

-You will need to:
+You need:

-- Create an Alerta API key (if authentication in Alerta is enabled)
+- An Alerta API key (if authentication in Alerta is enabled)
-- Have terminal access to the Agent you wish to configure
+- Terminal access to the Agent you wish to configure

 ## Deploying Alerta